 - No interest rates or monthly payments

-- Get up to 20% of the home value for down payment
+- Get up to 10% of the home value in cash

 - Only available in some states

 Max term is 30 years; Unison gets paid back from sale proceeds or buyout based on home value